lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/dns.md

 *This information applies to version 2.0-alpha3 of the LOCKSS system.*

 After MicroK8s is up and running, adjustments need to be made to DNS processing in MicroK8s, which is handled by a MicroK8s component named CoreDNS.
 In this section, you will first make use of the LOCKSS Installer you downloaded from GitHub a few sections ago.

+## Configuring DNS

 From the `lockss-installer` directory and as the `lockss` user, run the following script:

 ```bash
 scripts/configure-dns
 ```

 You may be prompted for the `lockss` password for `sudo`, and under some circumstances, you may be prompted for a semicolon-separated list of IP addresses of upstream DNS servers your host machine should use.

+## Example 1

 Successful output from a run not requiring IP addresses of upstream DNS servers will look something like the following: